containers/podman/docs/source/markdown/options/volume.md

 to read/write content.
 The **Z** option tells Podman to label the content with a private unshared label Only the current <<container|pod>> can use a private volume.
-Relabeling walks the file system under the volume and changes the label on each file, it the volume has thousands of inodes, this process will take a long time, delaying the start of the <<container|pod>>.
+Relabeling walks the file system under the volume and changes the label on each file, if the volume has thousands of inodes, this process will take a long time, delaying the start of the <<container|pod>>.
 If the volume was previously relabeled with the `z` option, Podman is optimized to not relabel a second time.
 If files are moved into the volume, then the labels can be